whoschek/bzfs/README.md

 * Supports replicating snapshot subsets via powerful include/exclude regexes.
 For example, can replicate daily and weekly snapshots while ignoring hourly and 5 minute snapshots.
 Or, can replicate daily and weekly snapshots to a remote destination while replicating hourly and 5 minute snapshots to a local destination.
-* Also supports replicating arbitrary dataset subsets by feeding it a list of flat datasets.
+* Also supports replicating arbitrary dataset tree subsets by feeding it a list of flat datasets.
 * Efficiently supports complex replication policies with multiple sources and multiple destinations for each source.
 * Can be told what ZFS dataset properties to copy, also via include/exclude regexes.
 * Full ZFS bookmark support for additional safety, or to reclaim disk space earlier.
 * Can be strict or told to be tolerant of runtime errors.
 * Can log to local and remote destinations out of the box.
 Logging mechanism is customizable and plugable for smooth integration.
 * Code base is easy to change, hack and maintain.
 No hidden magic.
-Python is very readable to modern engineers.
+Python is very readable to contemporary engineers.
 Chances are that CI tests will catch changes that have unintended side effects.
 * It's fast!